“A great contribution to sustainability: repair instead of throwing away.”

 We’ll be happy to assist you!

-Remove the insole and laces from the footwear.
+Remove the insole and laces from the cleaned and dry footwear.

 Pack your shoes in a box.
 Attach a short letter to the box, in which you briefly explain what repair should be carried out on your footwear.
-Please don’t forget to give your own address.
+Please do not forget to include your own address and also your telephone number.

 Send the package insured to the following address: